In this article

 - Can be plugged into mobile devices

-The benefits of playing music to your baby in the womb
+What are the benefits of playing music to your baby in the womb?

 By the beginning of the second trimester a baby will be able to hear more defined sounds such as instruments and singing.
-Prenatal music therapy can be an important role in a babies development.
+Prenatal music therapy can therefore be an important role in a babies development, with the following benefits.

 Let’s be honest, pregnancy can be a stressful time, so anything that can help calm you is a big positive.
 Music is good for expectant mothers too, and listening to music and the internal sounds and rhythms of the womb soothes helps moms to relax which can better help prepare and calm them for stressful times such as delivery of the baby.